Sparkenstein/cross-benchmarks/README.md

 	- Crystal
 	- C/C++ (needs compilation for everything, might drop the plan!)
 	- Elixir
+	- F#
+	- Haskell?
+	- Nodejs
  - Frameworks to add
     - kemal (crystal)

+## Contribute
+Project is open for all to contribute, though I don't want you guys to run the benchmarks yourself as all of us don't have the same configuration machines.
+Still you can contribute with improving already written programs, writing `"Hello World"` program for any language from `Todo` Section and opening a PR.
+I will make Sure to compile those and run benchmarks for them with exact same configuration as well.
+Make sure the program runs on `/` i.e. index (root) route and returns "Hello World" Only.
+I am not interested in header and other improvements as this benchmark is supposed to test framework in its raw state.